Bradysm/Apple-Calculator/README.md

 ### General Info
 Complete remake of the Apple Calculator in **SwiftUI** for my Course on [unwrapped bytes](https://unwrappedbytes.com/)

-If you like this project, please ⭐⭐ star ⭐⭐ it and share it with your friends who are learning SwiftUI
+If you like this project, please ⭐⭐⭐⭐⭐ it and share it with your friends who are learning SwiftUI

 If you learned something from this project please consider [donating](https://www.buymeacoffee.com/BradyMurphy) a ☕ to help me **make more content** for YOU